 Fund Charge per annum Type of charge How deducted Managed fund 4.5% p.a. on initial units and 0.75% p.a. for accumulation units.
 Annual Management Charge (AMC) on product Reflected in the unit price.
-Managed fund Varies - latest information from ReAssure 0.0704% p.a.
+Managed and Special Deposit fund Managed fund -Varies - latest information from ReAssure 0.0704% p.a.
 This will vary based on the level of transactions within the fund.
 This is for the year to 30 November 2021 as ReAssure have stated that the figures are not available for the year to 30 November 2022.
-Transaction Costs Reflected in unit price Managed fund Varies - latest information from ReAssure 0.08% p.a.
-Investment Management Charge (IMC) Reflected in unit price LG With- Profits, Managed & Special Deposit funds Charge only on encashment of units of 5% for Managed and Special Deposit funds and 5.03% for LG With- Profits fund Bid/offer spread There is a 5% bid/offer spread on the unit price for the Managed fund and 5.03% for the LG With-Profits fund.
+Special Deposit Fund - No information available from ReAssure.
+Transaction Costs Reflected in unit price Managed and Special Deposit fund Managed fund -Varies - latest information from ReAssure 0.08% p.a.
+Special Deposit fund - 0.0% Investment Management Charge (IMC) Reflected in unit price LG With- Profits, Managed & Special Deposit funds Charge only on encashment of units of 5% for Managed and Special Deposit funds and 5.03% for LG With-Profits fund Bid/offer spread There is a 5% bid/offer spread on the unit price for the Managed and Special Deposit funds and 5.03% for the LG With-Profits fund.
 This is the difference between the buying and selling price of the units.
 This is partially offset by the initial allocation of new contributions that are credited at 101% of their value on initial investment, and the investment return achieved on the additional 1%.
 All investment funds Twenty switches each policy year free Fund switches Deducted as part of transaction Subsequent switches £10.